This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 How strenuous?

-There is quite a lot of walking, much of it on roughly paved streets, some on inclines.
-The tour would not be suitable for anyone with difficulties with everyday walking and stair-climbing.
-Fitness is essential.
+This is a busy tour, with quite a lot of walking, much of it on roughly paved streets, some on inclines.
+It would not be suitable for anyone with difficulties with everyday walking and stair-climbing.

 Are you fit enough to join the tour?